awesel/GameDesign/README.md

 Multiplayer story lines and minigames can be added.
 What choice to continue with will be decided by a group vote.
 Each players' contribution can be counted in points for each minigame & a total can be generated at the ending.

+Special achievements can garner special cosmetics or effects (see Scalability).

 ## Addictiveness Strategy

 Just like the Henry Stickmin games that were very popular throughout my earlier childhood, once beginning the game and being introduced to the wacky mechanics, one's innate curiousity compels them to continue exploring all the endings.

+Hidden achievements and easter eggs scattered throughout each storyline can also pique players' curiousity.

 ## Scalability

 There are hundreds of choose your own adventure stories.
 This game can be followed up with many sequels, or the tree can be expanded to incorporate other endings.

 Customizable characters & cosmetics offer an avenue to monetization and more features.

+There can also be a stats system similar to DnD or Fallout.
+This can impact the development of the story and how you play certain minigames/bossfights

 ## California Non-Discrimination Clause Statement